KKaammii/KKaammii/README.md

-Too bright for our infirm Delight
+"Too bright for our infirm Delight
-The Truth’s superb surprise
+The Truth’s superb surprise"